mn-io/spring-booter/README.md

  - Configuration is way to complex: https://docs.spring.io/spring-security/site/docs/current/reference/html/jc.html
  - CSRF is simple to implement if authentication is used
  - Spring violates the simple REST API paradigm.

- ... but do not do crypto yourself:
+ ... but do not do crypto yourself!
 - of course not: this project is using Apache Shiro

 ## Testing

-As a demo project we are going to demonstrate how different tests be be written.
+As a demo project we are going to demonstrate how different tests can be written.

 In general test coverage is quite high as seen below.
 (Sorry, but I was too lazy to setup SureFire with SonarCube, etc. )